webplatformco/project-image-animation/images-in-video/README.md

 This is a first step in addressing the most pressing existing pain points by making complex things possible.
 There is a lot to be done for making them easy:

-* Images typically need much simpler player UI, which is also useful for videos as well.
-A new value for controls or an expansion of controlslist could support UA-generated simpler controls, rather than requiring authors to recreate them from scratch.
+* Images typically need much simpler player UI, which is also useful for certain types of videos as well.
+A new value for controls or an expansion of `controlslist` could support UA-generated simpler controls, rather than requiring authors to recreate them from scratch.
 * CSS pseudo-classes could be introduced to target images separately, or target static images separately.
-These could be either duration based (e.g. :min-duration() ) or for predefined things (e.g. :static )
+These could be either duration based (e.g. `:min-duration() `) or for predefined things (e.g. `:static`)
-* Interest invokers could eliminate the need for JS to play/pause on hover/focus (and make the interaction more generalizable).
+* [Interest invokers](https://open-ui.org/components/interest-invokers.explainer/) could eliminate the need for JS to play/pause on hover/focus (and make the interaction more generalizable).
-* Ideally, it should be possible to disable autoplay declaratively when (prefers-reduced-motion) is on, but that is orthogonal to this proposal, as it applies to regular videos as well.
+* Ideally, it should be possible to disable autoplay declaratively when `(prefers-reduced-motion)` is on, but that is orthogonal to this proposal, as it applies to regular videos too.

 ## Alternatives considered